 I am determined to bring about the change that will improve the lives of people living in the Rhondda and to make our communities better places to live, to work and to raise a family.

-If you agree with me that this isn’t as good as it gets, that we can build a future that gives hope to our youngest while retaining services for our oldest and others who rely on them, then please get behind my campaign to be the next Rhondda AM and First Minister of Wales.
+If you agree with me that this isn’t as good as it gets, that we can build a future that gives hope to our youngest while retaining services for our oldest and others who rely on them, then please help me.

 Why not make a commitment today?